GALLERY

 07:30 a.m. – Early departure to the Cheorwon region and its section of the DMZ, the Demilitarized Zone marking the separation between the two Koreas.

-06:00 p.m. – With our guide, we’ll take the modern and efficient metro (which you’ll be taught how to use) to City Hall, to see this impressive tsunami-looking building.
+06:00 p.m. – With our guide, we go to City Hall, to see this impressive tsunami-looking building.
 Across from City Hall, we’ll see Deoksugung Palace, beautifully lit at night, allowing us to appreciate the blend of tradition and modernity in this country.
 From there, we’ll walk to the Myeongdong district, South Korea’s largest shopping and entertainment area, whose name means “bright town.”
 Dinner will be included at a local restaurant.
+To return to hotel we’ll take the modern and efficient metro (ticket included).
 Overnight accommodation.

 Day 3: Seoul